 Overview - 2021/2022

-This program is offered to international students only for Fall 2020.
+This program is offered to international students only.

 This Graduate Certificate program will prepare students for supervisory and managerial positions in the broad transportation industry, with a particular focus on automotive service and repair.

 The Automotive Service Management program includes business curriculum including leadership and management, human resources, operations management, accounting and business communications, and curriculum addressing multiple aspects of the transportation industry including automotive, truck and coach, paint and body, and agriculture operations.

 This unique combination of business and automotive courses will prepare graduates for a variety of positions within the transportation industry such as service manager, service consultant, service advisor, parts advisor, warranty administrator, and customer relations.

 Admission Requirements - 2021/2022